DavidVorick/CodeCommit/src/context_builder/UserSpecification.md

 [codebase summary]

 The context query system prompt can be found in the `system_prompts` module.
-The next agent full prompt is provided as input to the caller that is requesting a custom context.
+The 'next agent full prompt' is provided as input by the caller that is requesting a custom context.

 Between the context query system prompt and the next agent full prompt, the